Voluntary Stewardship Program

 5. Fish and wildlife habitat conservation areas (emphasis on anadromous fish)

-Identify if your property has any of the 5 critical areas listed using our MAPPING TOOL in the VSP Updates and Resources Section BELOW.
+Identify if your property has any of the 5 critical areas listed above

 Help us avoid GMA regulation by sharing the stewardship you're already doing voluntarily.
 Simple use our FORM BELOW to share your practices with our technical staff.
 All shared stewardship data is confidential under RCW 36.70A